Compare Rates and Save on Life Insurance

 Here's how a 401(k) works:

-• Employer-Sponsored: The plan is set up by the employer, offering a convenient way for employees to save for retirement directly from their paycheck.
+• Employer-Sponsored: Set up by employers, a 401(k) offers a convenient way for employees to save for retirement directly from their paycheck.
+This setup is particularly appealing compared to options like an IUL savings account, which requires managing individual premiums.

 • Investment Options: Employees can choose from a range of investment options, tailoring their portfolio to align with their risk tolerance and financial goals.

-• Employer Matching: Many employers offer to match contributions up to a certain percentage, doubling the investment in some cases.
+• Employer Matching: Many employers offer to match contributions up to a certain percentage, sometimes doubling the investment.

 • Tax Advantages: Contributions are made with pre-tax dollars, reducing the current taxable income.
 The funds then grow tax-deferred until withdrawal in retirement.